kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments and reads the union of their environment variable read sets.
-Upon completion, the kcp current workspace will be what it was at the start.

 An example usage follows.